Optimal Discretization is Fixed-parameter Tractable

-In this work we establish fixed-parameter tractability of \optdis{} by showing the following. \begin{theorem} \textsc{Optimal Discretization} can be solved in time $2^{\Oh(k^2 \log k)} n^{\Oh(1)}$, where $k$ is the upper bound on the number of lines and $n$ is the number of input points. \end{theorem}
+Here we establish fixed-parameter tractability of \optdis{} by showing the following. \begin{theorem} \textsc{Optimal Discretization} can be solved in time $2^{\Oh(k^2 \log k)} n^{\Oh(1)}$, where $k$ is the upper bound on the number of lines and $n$ is the number of input points. \end{theorem}

-\paragraph{Related work.} \optdis{} stems from two lines of research: the name-giving preprocessing technique of discretization from machine learning, and geometric covering problems.